OFFIS-mosaik/mosaik/docs/tutorials/examplesim.rst

 module level (which improves readability):

 .. literalinclude:: code/simulator_mosaik.py
-   :lines: 11-19
+   :lines: 11-20

 In this case we create a *time-based* simulator.
-We added our "Model" model with the parameter *init_val* and the attributes *delta* and *val*.
-At this point we don't care if they are read-only or not.
+We added our "ExampleModel" model with the parameter *init_val* and the attributes *delta* and *val*.
+At this point we don't care if they are inputs or outputs.
 We just list everything we can read or write.
 The *public* flag should usually be ``True``.
 You can read more about it in the :ref:`Sim API docs <api.init>`.
 From this information, mosaik deduces that our model could be used in the following way:

 .. code-block:: python